-For more than a century England had possessed thirteen colonies stretching along the coast between Canada and Florida.
-The British Parliament made laws that benefited the English merchants, and by 1750 had passed many laws to encourage trade with her colonies.
-Some of the laws forbade them to trade with other countries or even, in some cases, with one another.
+For more than a century, England had possessed 13 colonies stretching along the coast between Canada and Florida.
+The British Parliament made laws that benefited the English merchants, and by 1750 had passed many laws to encourage trade with its colonies.
+Some of the laws forbade them to trade with other countries or, in some cases, with one another.
 Had all these laws been rigidly carried out, the great Revolution might have come before it did.
-This is a timeline of events through the Revolutionary War which would see a Nation’s birth and the world’s beacon of Freedom.
+This timeline of events through the Revolutionary War would see a Nation’s birth and the world’s beacon of Freedom.

 April 14, 1775 – Massachusetts Governor Thomas Gage is ordered by the British to enforce the Coercive Acts and suppress any rebellion among colonists by using all necessary force.

 April 18, 1775 – General Thomas Gage orders 700 British soldiers to Concord to destroy the colonists’ weapons depot.
 Paul Revere and William Dawes are sent from Boston to warn the colonists.
-Samuel Adams and John Hancock, who are hiding in Lexington, Massachusetts are able to escape.
+Samuel Adams and John Hancock, who were hiding in Lexington, Massachusetts, were able to escape.

 April 19, 1775 – American Militia defeated British regulars at Concord, Massachusetts.

-April 23, 1775 – The Provincial Congress in Massachusetts orders 13,600 American soldiers to be mobilized.
-Colonial volunteers from all over New England assemble and head for Boston and begin a year long siege of the city.
+April 23, 1775 – The Provincial Congress in Massachusetts ordered 13,600 American soldiers to be mobilized.
+Colonial volunteers from all over New England assemble and head for Boston and begin a year-long city siege.

-May 10, 1775 – The Second Continental Congress convenes in Philadelphia, Pennsylvania with John Hancock elected as its president.
+May 10, 1775 – The Second Continental Congress convenes in Philadelphia, Pennsylvania, with John Hancock elected president.

 May 15, 1775 – The Second Continental Congress places the colonies in a state of defense.

-June 15, 1775 – The Second Continental Congress unanimously votes to appoint George Washington general and commander-in-chief of the new Continental Army.
+June 15, 1775 – The Second Continental Congress unanimously votes to appoint George Washington general and the new Continental Army commander-in-chief.

-June 17, 1775 – The first major fight between British and American troops occurs at Boston, Massachusetts in the Battle of Bunker Hill.
+June 17, 1775 – The first significant fight between British and American troops occurs in Boston, Massachusetts, in the Battle of Bunker Hill.

-July 26, 1775 – An American Post Office is established in Philadelphia, Pennsylvania with Benjamin as Postmaster General.
+July 26, 1775 – An American Post Office is established in Philadelphia, Pennsylvania, with Benjamin Franklin as Postmaster General.

-November 10-21, 1775 – Patriots are sieged by the British at Ninety-Six, South Carolina.
-Ended in truce.
+November 10-21, 1775 – The British sieged the Patriots at Ninety-Six, South Carolina.
+The battle ended in a truce.

-December 22, 1775 – At Great Canebrake, South Carolina Colonel William Thomson with 1,500 rangers and militia captured a force of Loyalists.
+December 22, 1775 – At Great Canebrake, South Carolina, Colonel William Thomson, with 1,500 rangers and militia, captured the Loyalists’ force.

-December 23, 1775 – King George III issues a royal proclamation closing the American colonies to all commerce and trade, to take effect in March of 1776.
+December 23, 1775 – King George III issued a royal proclamation closing the American colonies to all commerce and trade, to take effect in March of 1776.

-March 4-17, 1776 – At Dorchester Heights, Massachusetts, American forces capture Dorchester Heights which overlooks Boston harbor.
-The British evacuate Boston and set sail for Halifax.
+March 4-17, 1776 – At Dorchester Heights, Massachusetts, American forces capture Dorchester Heights, which overlooks Boston harbor.
+The British evacuated Boston and set sail for Halifax.